 In simple terms, investors allow irrational thoughts to force their hand in buying and selling decisions.

 The efficient market hypothesis states that all available information is reflected in prices in the market.
 However, through several studies, we know this isn’t necessarily true.
 During periods of extreme investor optimism (2000 tech bubble) and pessimism (2008 great recession), the intrinsic value of stock market prices and their companies are not accurately reflected.
 Intrinsic value simply includes all tangible and intangible (brand recognition) parts of a business in its valuation.
-We can attribute this to behavioral finance, a field of study that incorporates investors psychology into market price fluctuation.
+We can attribute this to behavioral finance, a field of study that incorporates investors’ psychology into market price fluctuation.

-During the 2000 tech bubble, investors flocked to the market, buying anything and everything they could related to the internet.
+During the 2000 tech bubble, investors flocked to the market, buying anything and everything they could relate to the internet.
 The internet surely was changing the world, and from the dot-com boom emerged several very successful companies.
 Unfortunately, there were also several that completely failed.
 This optimism helped form a large bubble in the technology sector.
 In contrast, in 2008, as our financial system began to collapse, investors panicked and sent the market into a free fall.
 During the tech bubble, optimistic investors were buying companies at huge premiums to their intrinsic value.
 In 2008, investors began selling companies for less than their values.

 THIS IS IRRATIONAL THINKING.

 A quick example of why this is irrational; through October 1st and October 10th, 2008, the S&P 500 dropped 22.11%.
-Investors panicked and resulted in a quick sell off as they tried to protect against further losses.
+Investors panicked which resulted in a quick sell-off as they tried to protect against further losses.
 This was also the worst thing you could do.
 The best choice was the opposite, to add to your investments if possible.
 You’d simply be buying at a 22.11% discount.
 It’s irrational to think that on average a company in the S&P 500 lost 22.11% of its intrinsic value in 10 days.
 Sure, there were a plethora of problems at that time that was worrisome, but did we really think the American economy would falter for more than 3-4 years at most?

 The savvy investor during these periods realized the emotional response moving the markets and bought during the downturn.
 Almost 10 years later, and the rebound from the financial crisis in 2008 has been nothing short of extraordinary.
 Resulting in one of the longest bull markets ever with a cumulative return of 249% as of March 9th, 2017.
 These opportunities come few and far between and it’s important you take advantage of them when you can rather than let them disrupt your long-term investment strategy.